massimobonanni/AIExtensionsDemo/AIExtensionsDemo.DependencyInjection/README.md

-﻿# Semantic Search
+# Dependency Injection with AI Extensions

-# Semantic Search
+# Dependency Injection with AI Extensions

-This project demonstrates how to implement semantic search using various AI models.
-Semantic search improves search accuracy by understanding the contextual meaning of terms, rather than relying solely on keyword matching.
-The project includes configurations for different AI models such as Ollama, Azure OpenAI, OpenAI, and GitHub Models, allowing users to choose the model that best fits their needs.
+This project demonstrates how to integrate various AI models into a .NET application using dependency injection.
+It provides configuration examples for different AI services, including Ollama, Azure OpenAI, OpenAI, and GitHub Models, enabling seamless integration and usage of these models within your application.

 ## Configuration